 Fifth & Sixth Grade Fast Pitch Softball: (Kid Pitch Begins)

 -The playing rules, nights of play and guidelines are virtually the same as those for the Fourth Grade League.

 -However, players will begin to pitch to the opposing team.

-- Please note we will combine 5th/6th Graed Girls and form one league
+- Please note we will combine 5th/6th Grade Girls-Coed and form one league

 Seventh-Eighth Grade Fast Pitch Softball

--These leagues are open to students in the specified grades.
+-These leagues are open to students at the specified grades.